jax-parker/suffolk-sailing-club/README.md

 The Nav Menu will be sticky on all devices to avoid the user having to scroll to the top of the page to navigate somewhere else.
 It will also be underlined on the active page to remind the user where they are.
 The purpose of this is to fulfil user story:
 > As a First Time user, I want to be able to easily navigate throughout the site to find content.<br>
-> As a Returning user, I want to navigate quickly through pages I have seen before to get to the pages which are updated the most.
+> As a Returning user, I want to navigate quickly through pages I have seen before to get to the pages which are updated the most.<br>
 ![Navigation Bar](assets/readme-images/nav-bar.jpg)

-The Home Page will contain a hero image and information about the club.
+The Home Page will contain a hero image of the lake and information about the club.
 There is a contact us button at the bottom of the page.
 This page is to help implement the user stories:
 > As a First Time user, I want to easily understand the main purpose of the site and learn more about the club.<br>
 > As a First Time user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop.<br>
 > As a Returning user, I want to reread information about the club I may have forgotten or not been sure of.<br>
+![Home Page](assets/readme-images/home-page.jpg)

 The Home Page will contain small sections of information about the club.
-![Home Page](assets/readme-images/home-page.jpg)

 The purpose of this is to fulfil the user stories:
 > As a First Time user, I want to easily understand the main purpose of the site and learn more about the club.<br>
 > As a Returning user, I want to reread information about the club I may have forgotten or not been sure of.